FlickerSoul/gapper/README.md

 ### Usage

-Please refer to the [Wiki page](https://github.com/FlickerSoul/gapper/wiki) of this repository for detailed usage.
-For API reference, please visit [here](https://gapper.universe.observer).
+Please refer to the [GH Pages](https://gapper.universe.observer) of this repository for detailed usage and API reference.